 - Daylight factor, illuminance and irradiance.

-- Compliance testing against BREEAM, Code for Sustainable Homes, Green Star and LEEDv4 standards.
+- Compliance testing against BREEAM, RIBA 2030 and LEEDv4 standards.

 - Climate Based Daylight Modelling metrics such as daylight availability, useful daylight illuminance and annual sunlight exposure.